duxsco/gentoo-installation/README.md

 `genkernel.sh` prints out SSH fingerprints.
 Write them down to double check upon initial SSH connection to the initramfs system.

 For now, ignore the request to sign files.
 The GnuPG keypair must be created first and other files must be signed, too.
-This will be done in a later step.
+This will be done in the next chapter.

 ## GnuPG boot file signing